Get To Comerica Park – Three Tigers Shuttles

 Posted by Kurt Smith

 Most people use their car to get to Comerica Park.
 There is a decent amount of parking (I cover three good options here).
-But there are also quite a few establishments that will give customers a ride to the game…and some fun party buses too.
+But there are also quite a few establishments that will give customers a ride to the game in their “Tigers Shuttles”…and some fun party buses too.

 I’ve listed three unorthodox ways to get to a Tigers game below…they can help you save some money and include a meal or a drink with your trip to the game.